oughtinc/patchwork/README.md

 * One-shot question answering
 * Recursion
 * Pointers
-* A weak form of Reflection, in which workspaces can be passed around and inspected, but certain actions are not reifiable (specifically pointer unlocking)
+* A weak form of reflection, in which workspaces can be passed around and inspected, but actions are not reifiable and not always inferrable.
+   Specifically, pointer unlocking actions cannot be recovered.
 * Caching
 * Lazy Evaluation